Last Updated on December 14, 2023

 Few things can compare to a Bordeaux river cruise, and great French wines and cheese…

 Estimated reading time: 7 minutes

 On our Bordeaux river cruise aboard the Scenic Diamond, we were at Château Giscours, a vast wine-growing estate in the Margaux region of Bordeaux, for a gala dinner organized by the ship’s staff.

-As we cruised along the Garonne and Gironde Rivers in Southwestern France, we and our 120 fellow guests had been pampered for several days by fine service and excellent complimentary wines at both lunch and dinner on the ship.
+Cruising along the Garonne and Gironde Rivers in Southwestern France, we and our 120 fellow guests are enjoying fine service and excellent complimentary wines at both lunch and dinner on the ship for several days.
 But the outstanding French wines and wonderful cuisine served at this dress-up affair were particularly tasty.
 The cheese course included Ossau-Iraty, named the best cheese in the world, accompanied by a superb Château Giscours 2001 Grand Cru.

 Our week-long Bordeaux river cruise began in the city of Bordeaux, a historic UNESCO World Heritage city of a quarter million, second only to Paris in the number of preserved buildings from the 18th century.
 We stayed in one of them – The Grand Hotel, now known as the InterContinental Bordeaux.
 The opulent hotel, with its 86 rooms and 44 suites, overlooks the central Place de la Comédie and the remarkable Opera House, dating from 1780.